The first medical school in the United Kingdom was established at the University of Edinburgh in 1726.

 The London Hospital Medical College (LHMC) was founded in 1785 and is now part of Queen Mary, University of London’s School of Medicine.

-In the first half of the 19th century, the newly founded university colleges in London opened teaching hospitals in 1834 (University College Hospital) and 1839 (King’s College Hospital).
-The Middlesex Hospital Medical School (now part of UCL) was also founded in this period, in 1835.
+In the first half of the 19th century, the newly founded university colleges in London opened teaching hospitals in 1834 (University College Hospital and King’s College Hospital).

-The London School of Medicine for Women was founded in 1874, the first medical school in Britain to teach women (now part of UCL).
+The London School of Medicine for Women was founded in 1874, the first medical school in the UK to teach women (later part of Royal Free, which is now part of UCL).

 Outside of London and the universities, medical teaching began in Manchester in 1752, and lectures in Birmingham in 1767.